XLpacman805/web-component-demo/readme.md

 # Web Component Demo #

-A quick demo of web components.
+A quick demo of web components, shadow dom, and CSS in JS.

 ## Dev Setup ##